 In today’s busy world, sometimes it’s hard to keep up with every single news out there.
 Keeping up with news about your company is no different.
 No matter if your company is big or small, having the right information at the right time is crucial.

 If you’re using media monitoring, you’re already on the right track.
 To make the best out of your media monitoring experience, you should turn on your alerts and digests.

-Alerts and digest help you keep track of your mentions on a day to day basis.
+Alerts and digests help you keep track of your mentions on a day to day basis.
 You don’t need to have both features on, but we recommend doing so.

 To put it simply, alerts are real-time notifications you receive every time a new mention of your brand (or whichever other keywords you’re tracking) appears online.

 You can receive them on your email, Slack, or mobile app.

 With alerts turned on, you won’t have to worry about missing a mention even if you’re not logged in the tool.